leonhartyao/leonhartyao.github.io/docs/blog/cpp/concurrency.md

 In the end a `std::packaged_task` is just a lower level feature for implementing `std::async` (which is why it can do more than `std::async` if used together with other lower level stuff, like `std::thread`).
 Simply spoken a `std::packaged_task` is a `std::function` linked to a `std::future` and `std::async` wraps and calls a `std::packaged_task` (possibly in a different thread).

-!!!tldr
+!!! tldr
     Use `std::async` if you want some things done and don't really care when they're done, and `std::packaged_task` if you want to wrap up things in order to move them to other threads or call them later.

 ## Parallel STL